-From the charm of the Emerald Isle to the history of Jolly Old London, there is much to discover on this 10-day tour of the United Kingdom and Ireland.
+From the charm of the Emerald Isle to the history of Jolly Old London, there is much to discover on this locally-hosted tour of the United Kingdom and Ireland.

 Three fantastic cities, ten days: Take on the sights and attractions of Dublin, Belfast and London on this locally hosted tour.
 You begin in Ireland’s capital city, Dublin, where you will have a mixture of free time to explore and guided touring through famed attractions.
 Grab a Guinness in a local pub in your leisure time before you are transferred to Belfast in the north.
 Here, you have the opportunity to gaining a deeper understanding of this city with a Hop-on/Hop-off tour and you enjoy a look at the Titanic exhibition, which details the tragic history of the ship.
 The journey continues across the Irish Sea to London - a place where famed sites, such as Big Ben and Buckingham Palace, meet fantastic culture for an unforgettable experience.
 You will have three days and nights to explore this grand city before the tour comes to a close.
 With the help of a Local Host in each city and a great mixture of structured touring and independent time, your experiences on this European tour will be retold for years to come!